Retirement Retirement Planning

 Monkey Business/Adobe family celebrating 70th birthday together

-In 1983, Congress put in place a law to extend retirement age beyond 65, pushing off full retirement until the age of 67 for those born in 1960 and later.
+In 1983, Congress passed a law extending the retirement age beyond 65, pushing off full retirement until the age of 67 for those born in 1960 and later.

 At that age, you qualify for Social Security benefits that aren’t reduced.
 You can receive the highest amount of your Social Security payments if you wait until age 70.